whalelephant/CertX/MoM/readme.md

 ## Employments Module

-This module records employment records, however, unlike [muggleAuth](../muggleauth/readme.md), the credential provided to *certX* is encrypted and only the credential holder, (i.e. Alice) will have the key.
+This module records employment records, however, unlike [muggleAuth](../muggleauth/readme.md), the credential provided to *certX* is encrypted and only the credential holder, i.e., Alice will have the key.
 In this case, she can share with her potential employers to review her credentials.

 #### Simple Step Breakdown